 As a part of the Higher Education Amendment, Hampshire College must provide you with the opportunity to register to vote.
-You may request a registration form [212] online.
+You may request a [198] mail-in voter registration form [199] online.
 The Massachusetts form can be used only to register to vote in Massachusetts.

 Out-of-state students who want to vote in their home state must use either a mail-in form supplied by an election official in the home state or the federal mail-in affidavit of voter registration.
-Affidavits may be obtained by writing or calling the Massachusetts Elections Division [213], Room 1705, McCormack Building, One Ashburton Place, Boston, MA 02108; 617.727.2828 or 800.462.8683.
+Affidavits may be obtained by writing or calling the Massachusetts Elections Division (1991, Room 1705, McCormack

+Building, One Ashburton Place, Boston, MA 02108; 617.727.2828 or 800.462.8683.